 Call Your Doctor

-- Blood in the urine more than 2-3 days post-biopsy
+- Blood in the urine more than 2 to 3 days after the biopsy

 - Signs of infection, including fever and chills